grafana/grafana/docs/sources/tutorials/alerting-get-started-pt2/index.md

 ## Create notification policies

 Create a notification policy if you want to handle metrics returned by alert rules separately by routing each alert instance to a specific contact point.
-In Grafana, click on the icon at the top left corner of the screen to access the navigation menu.

 <!-- INTERACTIVE ignore START -->